WANDEX/st/README.md

 - [workingdir](https://st.suckless.org/patches/workingdir/)
 - [xresources](https://st.suckless.org/patches/xresources/)

-###### this patch is the reason `libxft-bgra` is required!
-st-fix_color_fonts.diff - support utf-8 colored emoji characters in fonts.

 ## Installation

 After making any config changes that you want, but `make`, `sudo make install` it.

-###### You must have `libxft-bgra` installed until the libxft upstream is fixed.

-This build of st does not block color emoji in the fonts, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR, which fixes a libxft color emoji rendering problem, otherwise st will crash upon trying to render one.
-Hopefully this fix will be in all libxft soon enough.

 ## Configuration